blbadger/blbadger.github.io/pendulum-map.md

 ![spiral image]({{https://blbadger.github.io}}pendulum_map/spiral_map_zoom.png)

-Only at *dt* = 1 is there a 1-dimensional attractor, but this is unstable: at small values less than or greater than 1, iterations head towards the origin or else towards infinity.
+Only at $\Delta t = 1$ is there a 1-dimensional attractor, but this is unstable: at small values less than or greater than 1, iterations head towards the origin or else towards infinity.
 The linear system yeilds a 1-dimensional ring map only when the starting coordinate is already on the ring, and thus it is incapable of forming a 1-dimensional attractor (ie a stable set) as was the case for the nonlinear system.

 ###  Pendulum maps with 1-dimensional attractors have fractal wave patterns